 Our mentor ministry works towards a unified effort of schools, business, and community to promote and support student success.
 Along with our Parkway mentors, we encourage the business and civic community to become an integral part of helping schools prepare students for life.

-Parkway Baptist was presented The Catoosa County Partnership Church Award for 2012-2013.
+Parkway Baptist was presented The Catoosa County Partnership Church Award for the past several years.
 Our ministry provided mentors, schools supplies, and various needs to help students achieve their educational goals.
 We are privileged to volunteer and partner with our schools to make our community the very best it can be.

 Anthony, M. J., & Estep, J., Jr. (2005).
 Management Essentials for Christian Ministries (313).
 Nashville, TN: Broadman & Holman Publishers.